smirankat/effective-mobile-test/README.md

 Follow these steps in terminal to run the application:

+1. npm install

-1. docker-compose up
+2. docker-compose up

-2. cd users-service
+3. cd users-service

-3. npm start
+4. npm start

-4. cd ../logger-service
+5. cd ../logger-service

-5. npm start
+6. npm start

 And then you can find the service pages at the following links: